SDF toughens penalties for power harassment and bullying as recruitment lags in Japan | The Japan Times

 Under the new rules, SDF members who cause injuries through power harassment that require a month or more to heal will either be dismissed in principle or suspended from duty for six months or more.
 This is harsher than the current penalty, which is a suspension lasting 16 days or more.

-The suspension period for those who cause injuries that take from a week to less than a month to heal will be extended to at least three months, compared with the current six to 14 days.
+The suspension period for those who cause injuries that take from a week to less than a month to heal will be extended to at least three months but less than six months, compared with the current six to 14 days.

-But offenders will be given lighter penalties that do not include suspension from work in cases in which he or she verbally and physically berated a victim only once in incidents where the victim was showing a rebellious attitude.
+But offenders will get penalties lighter than suspension from work in cases in which he or she became emotional and slapped or beat a victim only once, or in which the victim had a rebellious attitude.

 “There has been a view that the current punishment criteria are lenient,” Defense Minister Taro Kono told a news conference on Friday.